 - Property must be used to generate income, typically from tenants

-- Useful life must be determinable, which is why land can’t be depreciated because it is never used up
+- Useful life of the property must be determinable, which is why land can’t be depreciated because it is never used up

 - Property must have a useful life of more than one year

 Real estate investors who fix-and-flip generally can’t depreciate their property because it’s held less than one year.
 Wholesalers aren’t able to claim a depreciation deduction either, because they never take actual ownership of the real estate they’re wholesaling.

 The IRS allows you to depreciate some improvements made to your rental property faster than 27.5 years.
 For example, appliances may be depreciated over five years, while improvements like a road or fence have a 15-year depreciation period.

 If you choose to do so, you can keep a separate depreciation schedule for each improvement, or simply add the value of items such as appliances or a new fence to your overall costs basis, which we’ll discuss next.

 Your cost basis includes the price you paid for the property plus any additional expenses.
 Unlike market value, the cost basis used for depreciation purposes does not include the value of the lot or land.
 That’s because land isn’t subject to wear and tear, at least according to the IRS, so land is not depreciable.